How to Fix Broil burner issue on Wolf SO30PMSPH (Wall Oven)

 Is it safe to replace the broil burner myself on this Wolf wall oven?

-Yes, with the oven unplugged and fully cooled, replacing the broil element is a manageable DIY repair.
-Always disconnect power at the breaker before touching any internal components.
+Yes, with the circuit dead and the oven fully cooled, replacing the broil element is a manageable DIY repair.
+This oven is hardwired, so disconnect power at the breaker — not at a plug — and confirm it is dead with a contact voltage tester before touching any internal components.

 Where can I find a replacement broil burner for the Wolf SO30PMSPH?